-The University of Colorado at Boulder's presence on the World Wide Web is essential to its mission of teaching, research, creative work, and public service.
+The University of Colorado Boulder's presence on the World Wide Web is essential to its mission of teaching, research, creative work, and public service.
 Thus, the university's web guidelines seeks to establish standards that will:

 This applies to:

 - websites located on www.colorado.edu, the official website of the University of Colorado Boulder;

 - faculty, staff, and student pages on servers connected to the campus network;

 - web pages located on servers within the colorado.edu domain.

 All organizations and individuals creating and maintaining websites and web-based activities must comply with the policy Acceptable Use of CU Boulder’s IT Resources and all relevant university policies, procedures, and standards, and state and federal laws.